OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 * Optionally change the parameters.

     * Iterations.
 The number of optimization steps taken.
-Higher the number lower the cost that generally leads to better-looking result.
+Higher the number lower the cost that generally leads to a better-looking result.

     * Content cost weight.
 A multiplier of the content cost term in the total cost.
 Higher the number more similar to the content image result is.

     * Style cost weight.
 A multiplier of the style cost term in the total cost.
 Higher the number more similar to the style image result is.

 * Click "Launch" button.
-Transfer is starting, the result image and other transfer details are shown on the screen.
+The transfer is starting, the resulting image and other transfer details are shown on the screen.

     <a href="../images/nst-ui.png" style="height: 50%; width: 50%"><img id="dual-nst-image" src="../images/nst-ui.png"></a>

     *This is how the UI looks in the middle of a style transfer when **two** styles (a starry sky and neon lights) are simultaneously applied to a single content image.*

     >Please note that <http://nst-online.evgeniymamchenko.com> works just on 2-cores machine, where 100 iterations of transfer take about 30 minutes.
 My mobile GPU Nvidia GeForce GTX 1050 works about *100 times* faster.
-Unfortunately, a GPU in the cloud is too expensive right now (one of the cheapest GPU instances with Nvidia TESLA K80 Module costs about $700 per month, which in just half a year gives the total price of the module, I guess we should thank the Blockchain Bubble for that and for the wasted non-renewable energy resources, but let's hope it will be a benefit for development of GPU hardware in the long term).
+Unfortunately, a GPU in the cloud is too expensive right now (one of the cheapest GPU instances with Nvidia TESLA K80 Module costs about $700 per month, which gives the total price of the module in just half a year, I guess we should thank the Blockchain Bubble for that and for the wasted non-renewable energy resources, but let's hope it will be a benefit for development of GPU hardware in the long term).

-    If you job status is "queued" that means that the back-end is busy at the moment but it will start processing your input as soon as all previous jobs are done.
+    If your job status is "queued" that means that the back-end is busy at the moment but it will start processing your input as soon as all previous jobs are done.

 * Click "Stop" button to abort the transfer.

-## What is Neural Style Transfer
+## What is Neural Style Transfer?

 Intuitively it can be defined as generating a picture which content is similar to one input image and which style is similar to another input image.

-In a more detailed way it is a result of iterative optimization of a specific cost function defined on a result image.
-On each step of the optimization we compute the gradient of that cost function with respect to each pixel of result image and slightly change the result image in the direction opposite to the gradient as we always do in the [Gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent).
+In a more detailed way, it is a result of iterative optimization of a specific cost function defined on a resulting image.
+On each step of the optimization, we compute the gradient of that cost function with respect to each pixel of resulting image and slightly change the resulting image in the direction opposite to the gradient as we always do in the [Gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent).

 The interesting fact here is that typically with convolution neural networks images are fixed and weights of the network are the subject of optimization.
 On the contrary, in NST algorithm the weights of CNN are fixed while the input image is optimized.
 In [the original paper](https://arxiv.org/pdf/1508.06576.pdf) the CNN with [VGG architecture](https://www.quora.com/What-is-the-VGG-neural-network) pre-trained on [ImageNet dataset](https://en.wikipedia.org/wiki/ImageNet).
 This application also loads weights of pre-trained VGG model.
 What is interesting is [there could something special in VGG architecture that makes it especially good for Neural Style Transfer](https://www.reddit.com/r/MachineLearning/comments/7rrrk3/d_eat_your_vggtables_or_why_does_neural_style/) although some people achieved good results with other architectures too.

 The mentioned cost function is a sum of two terms.

 The first one is the content cost multiplied by its weight (a parameter that can be configured in UI as mentioned above).
-The content cost is the squared Euclidean  distance between (an L2-norm of the difference of) the values of an intermediate convolution layer on the content image and the result image normalized by the input size.
+The content cost is the squared Euclidean distance between (an L2-norm of the difference of) the values of an intermediate convolution layer on the content image and the resulting image normalized by the input size.

 The second one is thereafter the style cost multiplied by the style cost weight parameter.

-Unlike the content cost the style cost is computed on multiple layers which are summed up with their weights which are also model parameters.
-For a single layer the style cost is the squared Euclidean distance between [Gram matrices](https://en.wikipedia.org/wiki/Gramian_matrix) of that layer activations (with `(number_of_channels, height*width)` shape) for the result image and the style image.
+Unlike the content cost, the style cost is computed on multiple layers which are summed up with their weights which are also model parameters.
+For a single layer, the style cost is the squared Euclidean distance between [Gram matrices](https://en.wikipedia.org/wiki/Gramian_matrix) of that layer activations (with `(number_of_channels, height*width)` shape) for the resulting image and the style image.

 Gram matrix is approximately proportional to the covariance matrix (in case values are centered).
 Its diagonal elements are just squared L2 norms of the corresponding channel activations reshaped as one-dimensional vectors.